BramVan-Oosterhout/festivals-docker/festivals-gateway/DOCUMENTATION.md

 ## Operation
 The festivals-gateway server supports the standard endpoints for server maintenance: /info, /version, /health, /update, /log, /log/trace.

-The festivals-database server is accessible via two domains defined in the hostlist file: `festivals-gateway`, `gateway.festivals-gateway`, `discovery.festivals-gateway`,`api.festivals-gateway`, `files.festivals-gateway`, `database.festivals-gateway`
+The festivals-gateway server is accessible via six domains defined in the hostlist file: `festivals-gateway`, `gateway.festivals-gateway`, `discovery.festivals-gateway`,`api.festivals-gateway`, `files.festivals-gateway`, `database.festivals-gateway`.
-.

 The `festivals-gateway.cnf` file defines the bind-host as `festivals-gatewau`.
 The configured certificates are for festivals-gateway and include the required Subject Alternate Names (SANs).